Lugonjo: Location

 Lugonjo is bordered by Nakiwogo to the north, Kiwafu to the east and the Kampala-Entebbe Road to the southeast.
 Kiwafu Road forms Lugonjo's eastern boundary, stretching from Nakiwogo to the north, to Kampala-Entebbe Road to the south.

 A papyrus marsh separates the neighborhood from Entebbe International Airport.
 The same swampy marsh separates Lugonjo from an inlet of Lake Victoria to the west.

 The neighborhood is about 6 km, by road, west of the central business district of Entebbe Town.
 The geographical coordinates of Lugonjo are: 00°03'57.0"N, 32°27'07.0"E (Latitude:0.065833; Longitude:32.451944).
 The neighborhood lies at an average elevation of 1141 m, above sea level.

 Overview

 The neighborhood is low-income residential and business area.
 It s characterized by places of entertainment that are open 24 hours, seven days a week.
 As of September 2018, the neighborhood was one of the most densely populated slums in Entebbe Municipality.

 Many of the residents are not formally employed, with an attendant high crime rate.
 Crimes include prostitution, use of illicit drugs and excessive alcohol consumption.
 Nakiwogo Police Station is responsible for law-enforcement in the neighborhood.

 In an effort to curb the high crime rate, the area leaders have instituted a mandatory registration requirement for all residents in the neighborhood, in a "know-your-neighbor" effort.

 Population

-In 2018, the population of the Lugonjo neighborhood was estimated at approximately 40,000 people.
+In 2018, the population of the Lugonjo neighborhood was estimated at 40,000 people.